First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Model

 \section{Model}

 The formulation adopted here is closely related to generator-based descriptions of stochastic transport with absorbing boundaries \cite{doob2001classical,grebenkov2007spectral}.
-Related approaches have also appeared in the molecular communication literature \cite{Lee_TCOM24}.
-Here we intentionally adopt a more abstract, geometry-forward perspective.
-Rather than emphasizing system-level communication performance, our focus is on the structural role of geometry and drift in shaping boundary-induced statistics of stochastic transport.
+Related approaches have also appeared in the molecular communication literature \cite{farsad2016,pandey2019}.
+Here we isolate the transport layer underlying such receiver architectures.
+Rather than fixing a particular modulation, readout, or decision protocol, we ask how geometry and drift determine the spatial law of capture at the boundary.
+This geometry-forward formulation preserves the concrete interpretation of the FHL as a receiver observable while separating universal transport effects from architecture-specific signal processing.
+The ideal absorbing boundary is used as a minimal analytical benchmark in which this transport law and its two representations can be established exactly.

-\paragraph*{Notation and dimensional conventions.} Throughout the paper, $d$ denotes the spatial dimension; its precise interpretation is clear from context.
+\paragraph*{Notation and dimensional conventions.} Throughout the paper, $d$ denotes the ambient spatial dimension.
 We work in an ambient space $\mathbb{R}^d$ with $d\ge 2$.
 Particle trajectories evolve in a domain $\Omega\subset\mathbb{R}^d$ with absorbing boundary $\partial\Omega$.
 The boundary is therefore a $(d-1)$-dimensional manifold, and boundary-parallel coordinates are denoted by $\boldsymbol{r}\in\mathbb{R}^{d-1}$.
-A summary of notation is provided in Table~II for reference.
+For a planar half-space, $\lambda>0$ denotes the initial normal distance from the absorbing boundary.

 The diffusion coefficient is denoted by $D>0$, with the standard parametrization $D=\sigma^2/2$, following the conventional usage in statistical physics whereby $D$ characterizes the macroscopic spreading rate of the process and appears as the prefactor of the Laplacian in the diffusion equation.
 In the equivalent stochastic differential equation formulation, the microscopic noise amplitude enters via $\mathrm{d}X_t=\sigma\,\mathrm{d}B_t$, and the two descriptions are related precisely through $D=\sigma^2/2$.
 Accordingly, throughout this work we reserve the term \emph{diffusion coefficient} for $D$, while referring to $\sigma$ as the noise strength.
 For later use, it is convenient to introduce the dimensionless drift parameter